 Proponents of wet shaving claim that badger hair is the finest and most luxurious material possible.
 The water retention capacity, smooth sensation on the face, and durability have not been matched by other synthetic or natural materials.
 Three common gradations of badger hair exist: "pure" badger, "best" badger, and "super" (or "silvertip") badger.
 While some companies insist on using other gradations (for example, Vulfix's high-end brushes distinguish between "super" and "silvertip"), these three are commonly accepted among wet shavers and are most often used to describe the quality of a shave brush.

 Pure Badger - Pure badger is the term used to describe badger hair brushes using the most common hair from the underbelly of a badger, the hair which covers around 60% of a badger's body.
 This varies greatly in softness, pliability and color.
 Pure badger hair is usually dark in color, but fluctuates from a light tan to a near-black or silvery sheen.
-The hair is coarser than best or silvertip hair due to its larger shaft.
+The hair is coarser than best or silvertip hair due to its thicker shaft.
 Brushes made exclusively with pure badger hair cost significantly less than best and super badger hair brushes.

 Best Badger - Best badger is the term used to describe brushes made with the finer and more pliable hairs from 20 - 25% of the badger's body.
 It is longer in length and lighter in color than pure badger hair.
 A best badger brush is more densely filled with hair than the pure badger brush and will produce a correspondingly greater lather.
 However, some wet shavers argue that the variance between the quality of a pure and a best badger brush is negligible.